 Type B trains now have LED lights and an oscillating whistle after the "Bitte zurückbleiben" spoken live by the driver.
 The announcement is sometimes succeeded by "Die Türen schließen" ("Doors closing").
 Type C trains have a pre-recorded "Bitte zurückbleiben" and a buzzing sound like the Berlin U-Bahn.
 Some of the next-station announcements are in English also.

 Type B train on line U2, departing from Kolumbusplatz station.
-The sound is affected by another train arriving at the opposite platform.
+Sound is affected by another train arriving at the opposite platform.